 - 9.1 A Stage Two Academic Appeal or Complaint can only be considered where the student claims that there was a procedural irregularity at Stage One.
 It is fundamental to the proper operation of the Academic Appeals and Complaints Regulations that Panels consider all evidence fully and properly.
 Where a student believes that evidence was not fully and properly considered at Stage One this shall be regarded as a claimed procedural irregularity and any Stage Two Academic Appeal or Complaint submitted on this basis shall be duly considered.
-The decision as to whether to consider a Stage Two Academic Appeal or Complaint will be made in the context of the principles set out at 1.2 above, with particular reference to the institution's commitment to apply Natural Justice. - 9.2 A student must submit a completed Stage Two Academic Appeal or Complaint Form downloadable for taught students from the LTS Students MyUEA web page or for research students from the PGR MyUEA Appeals and Complaints web page) with any supporting documentation to the Associate Director Academic Services (Quality) or Associate Director (Postgraduate Research). - 9.3 A student may decide to withdraw an Academic Appeal or Complaint at any time prior to its consideration by the Associate Director Academic Services (Quality), or Associate Director (Postgraduate Research) or their nominee and the Associate Pro-Vice-Chancellor (Education and Curriculum) or Academic Director of UEA Doctoral College. - 9.4 Until such time as the Stage Two Academic Appeal or Complaint has been resolved the student should continue in accordance with such requirements as are placed upon them with regard to their situation as it stands at the point of submission.
+The decision as to whether to consider a Stage Two Academic Appeal or Complaint will be made in the context of the principles set out at 1.2 above, with particular reference to the institution's commitment to apply Natural Justice. - 9.2 A student must submit a completed Stage Two Academic Appeal or Complaint Form downloadable for taught students from the LTS Students MyUEA web page or for research students from the PGR MyUEA Appeals and Complaints web page) with any supporting documentation to the Head of Learning and Teaching or Head of the Postgraduate Research Service. - 9.3 A student may decide to withdraw an Academic Appeal or Complaint at any time prior to its consideration by the Head of Learning and Teaching or Head of the Postgraduate Research Service or their nominee and the Academic Director of Taught Programmes or Academic Director of UEA Doctoral College. - 9.4 Until such time as the Stage Two Academic Appeal or Complaint has been resolved the student should continue in accordance with such requirements as are placed upon them with regard to their situation as it stands at the point of submission.
 For example students appealing against a failing mark should continue to engage with reassessment opportunities.
-In instances where a student has been withdrawn, they will retain this status until such time as the outcome of an Academic Appeal or Complaint results in their reinstatement.

-9.5 The Learning and Teaching Service or Postgraduate Research Service will, within 5 working days of receipt of the Stage Two Academic Appeal or Complaint, write to the student acknowledging receipt.
+In instances where a student has been withdrawn, they will retain this status until such time as the outcome of an Academic Appeal or Complaint results in their reinstatement. - 9.5 The Learning and Teaching Service or Postgraduate Research Service UEA CALENDAR 2021/22 will, within 5 working days of receipt of the Stage Two Academic Appeal or Complaint, write to the student acknowledging receipt.